jbreckmckye/jbreckmckye.github.io/source/_posts/net-yaroze.markdown

 ![](/images/2016/demo-clone.jpg)

 A _Doom_ clone, this is to my knowledge the only real Yaroze horror game and the only first person shooter too.
-It’s decidedly alpha-ish, with debug data splashed over the screen, but despite its faults the smudgy textures and a crippled draw distance somehow conspire to make _Clone_ all the more dark and claustrophobic.
+It’s decidedly alpha-ish, with debug data splashed over the screen, but despite its faults the indistinct textures and a limited draw distance somehow conspire to make _Clone_ all the more dark and claustrophobic.
 Whilst the game is too limited to play for any real length of time, it wins bonus points from me for being more than just another Yaroze puzzler.

 ### 14\.
 Between the Eyes, Lewis Evans

 ![](/images/2016/demo-eyes.png)

 Trippy futuristic racer with psychadelic colours and two-player racing.
 It’s a neat concept, but the gameplay is a bit basic to really hold much attention.
-Worth playing a single track.
+Feels very retro and it's worth playing at least a single track.

+## Update

+There's been a resurgence of interest in Net Yaroze these last few years, in particular on some YouTube gaming channels.
+Here's a few videos worth watching if you'd like to head down a Net Yaroze rabbit hole:

+{% youtube rtE5hmlrcBo %}

+{% youtube NXuSr3PdM0M %}

+{% youtube YrUzznRbEAA %}